 - shortness of breath

-- general difficulty breathing
+- difficulty breathing

-Most often, the symptoms of parainfluenza viruses are not severe enough to cause concern in healthy adults.
-They can, however, be life-threatening in an infant, the elderly, or anyone else with a compromised or weakened immune system.
+Most often, the symptoms of HPIVs aren’t severe enough to cause concern in healthy adults.
+But they can be life-threatening in an infant, older adult, or anyone with a compromised or weakened immune system.

 If you’re part of a high-risk group and you have HPIV symptoms, you should see a doctor or go to the emergency room.

 If you aren’t part of a high-risk group, your doctor may not diagnose your strain of HPIV.
 If you have a compromised immune system, your doctor may want to confirm the particular type of HPIV.